digitalcredentials/docs/request/credential_request.md

 The wallet generates the `did`.

+ISSUES (TODO -- update above):
+- DEEP_LINK will also need to accept a parameter for a url at which to request an oauth access token, and the wallet app would need to use the access/refresh tokens provided back there to authenticate subsequent request(s)
+- Issuer needs to enable PKCE on their end.

 ## Build Credential Request

 Note: Wallet uses `sign-and-verify` library to create and sign the VP in the following steps.